morgan82/recargapay_wallet/README.md

 - **Information lookups** by alias or CVU/CBU
 - **Asynchronous communication** using **Amazon SQS**, emitting relevant events (e.g., deposit confirmed, withdrawal completed)

-This design isolates banking responsibilities from the wallet business logic, enabling:
-- Better scalability and modularity
-- Easy mocking and simulation in local environments (e.g., via `MockCoreBankingClientImpl`)
-- Decoupled integration with real-world banking APIs

-All communication with this subsystem happens through a clean interface (`CoreBankingClient`) with implementations that can vary between real and mock clients, depending on the runtime profile or testing scenario.

 ## Utility Endpoints

 The `UtilsController` provides auxiliary endpoints that are **not part of the main wallet flow**, but serve specific purposes for testing, observability, and support during development.